HKalbasi/zngur/book/src/philosophy.md

 ## Keep Rust things Rusty

-- To minimizing the surprise.
+- To minimize surprise.
 - Rust decisions are usually superior to C++ ones.

 ### `Result<T, E>` is not automatically converted to exception

-`Result<T, E>` has some benefits over exception based error handling.
-For example, the unhappy case can not be forgotten and must be handled.
-Due these benefits, a similar `std::expected<T, E>` is added to the C++23.
-In order to not losing this Rust benefit, `Result<T, E>` is not converted to a C++ exception.
+`Result<T, E>` has some benefits over exception-based error handling.
+For example, the unhappy case cannot be forgotten and must be handled.
+Due to these benefits, a similar `std::expected<T, E>` was added to C++23.
+In order to not lose this Rust benefit, `Result<T, E>` is not converted to a C++ exception.

 Panics, which are implemented by stack unwinding similar to C++ exceptions, are converted to a C++ exception with